-(1) These amounts represent the difference between the exercise price and the closing price of U.S. Auto Parts Network, Inc. common stock on December 30, 2017 as reported on the NASDAQ Stock Market, for all options outstanding that have an exercise price currently below the closing price.
+(1) These amounts represent the difference between the exercise price and the closing price of U.S. Auto Parts Network, Inc. common stock at the end of the respective fiscal year as reported on the NASDAQ Stock Market, for all options outstanding that have an exercise price currently below the closing price.